nickl-/jboss-seam/README.md

 #JBoss Seam - Contextual Component framework for Java EE

+## Important

+Seam 2 is not maintained anymore, you should have migrated to CDI (Standard Java EE technology) long ago ;).
+See https://github.com/seam/migration or more details here https://developer.jboss.org/en/seam/seam2/blog/2015/07/20/migration-from-seam-2-to-cdideltaspike

+## License

 This software is distributed under the terms of the FSF Lesser GNU Public License (see http://www.gnu.org/licenses/lgpl-3.0.txt).